-DAVID KACK Montana State University PHOTO: Courtesy of David Kack
+DAVID KACK Montana State University

 "Public transportation allows a cost-effective, environmentally friendly way to provide mobility for locals and visitors in areas such as the Kalispell, Columbia Falls, and Whitefish region.
 Transit allows access to jobs, educational opportunities, and recreation sites without people having to get into their car.
 It is a much more environmentally friendly mode than the single occupancy vehicle."